thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

   Version: 9.2.0.cl or later   Allows you to connect a ThoughtSpot instance to a Git repository.
 Requires &#x60;ADMINISTRATION&#x60; (**Can administer ThoughtSpot**) privilege.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance on your instance, the &#x60;CAN_SETUP_VERSION_CONTROL&#x60; (**Can set up version control**) privilege.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance on your instance, the &#x60;CAN_MANAGE_VERSION_CONTROL&#x60; (**Can toggle version control for objects**) privilege.
 You can use this API endpoint to connect your ThoughtSpot development and production environments to the development and production branches of a Git repository.
 Before using this endpoint to connect your ThoughtSpot instance to a Git repository, check the following prerequisites:  * You have a Git repository.
 If you are using GitHub, make sure you have a valid account and an access token to connect ThoughtSpot to GitHub.
 For information about generating a token, see [GitHub Documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).  * Your access token has &#x60;repo&#x60; scope that grants full access to public and private repositories. * Your Git repository has a branch that can be configured as a default branch in ThoughtSpot.
-For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/?pageid&#x3D;git-integration).  **Note**: ThoughtSpot supports only GitHub / itHub Enterprise for CI/CD.
+For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/?pageid&#x3D;git-integration).  **Note**: ThoughtSpot supports only GitHub / GitHub Enterprise for CI/CD.

 ### Parameters